HumanSignal/label-studio/docs/source/tags/text.md

 ---
 title: Text
 type: tags
-order: 305
+order: 306
 ---

-Text tag shows an Text markup that can be labeled
+Text tag shows an Text markup that can be labeled.
+You can use `<Style>.htx-text{ white-space: pre-wrap; }</Style>` to preserve all the spaces.
+In any case every space counts for result offsets.

 ### Parameters